 Betway Premiership: Stellenbosch Came From a Goal Down to Defeat Kaizer Chiefs at FNB Stadium

-The Glamour Boys sufered a 2-1 home defeat against the Stellies at the FNB Stadium on Tuesday, February 24, 2026.
-It is the third time they are losing against the Maroons this season in al competitions.
+The Glamour Boys suffered a 2-1 home defeat against the Stellies at the FNB Stadium on Tuesday, February 24, 2026.
+It is the third time they have lost against the Maroons this season in all competitions.

-The Stellies knocked Amakhosi out of the Nedbank Cup in the Round of 32 and also in the eliminated them in the Carling Knockout Cup.
+The Stellies knocked Amakhosi out of the Nedbank Cup in the Round of 32 and also eliminated them in the Carling Knockout Cup.

 Stellenbosch defeat Kaizer Chiefs

 Kaizer Chiefs co-coaches sprung a surprise in their starting line-up by handing summer signing Ethan Chislett his first competitive start after only featuring during pre-season preparations.
-Ashley du Preez was also restored to the lineup, replacing Pule Mmodi.
+South African striker Ashley du Preez was also restored to the lineup, replacing Pule Mmodi.

 Du Preez came close to marking his return with an early goal inside the first 10 minutes, finishing off a delivery from Flavio da Silva.
 However, the effort was ruled out after the former Stellenbosch forward was flagged offside.